smdogroup/funtofem/docs/model.rst

 Assembling the model
 --------------------
-One way to build a model is using the :func:`~funtofem_model.FUNtoFEMmodel.add_body` and :func:`~funtofem_model.FUNtoFEMmodel.add_scenario` calls.
-New classmethods are available for these classes which provide shortcuts to their creation.
+One way to build a model is by using the :func:`~funtofem_model.FUNtoFEMmodel.add_body` and :func:`~funtofem_model.FUNtoFEMmodel.add_scenario` calls.
+New class methods are available for these classes which provide shortcuts to their creation.
 See `bodies and scenarios`_ for details about their creation.

 The bodies and scenarios are kept in lists in the same order that they are input.